-The contracts engineer’s role is to develop bids and contracts to make sure that the project meets the customer’s needs.
-They will also be involved in ensuring that work as carried out as agreed in the contract.
+Contract engineers develop bids and contracts to make sure that the project meets the customer’s needs.

 Salaries typically depend on location, employer and level of responsibility.